yuyang339/cs140e-21spr/hardware.md

   very easy to miss that some sellers ship from China.

-  3. If you already have the pieces you need, you are more than welcome to just use that (e.g., from cs107e), with the caveat that you have two of everything.
+  3. If you already have the pieces you need, you are more than welcome to just use that (e.g., from cs107e), with the caveat that you need to have two of everything.

 What you need:

   0. A laptop that runs Linux or MacOS.
-Windows has a a variety of tedious issues and we won't be able to help you with, especially since the class is online.
+Windows has a a variety of tedious issues which we won't be able to help you with, especially since the class is online (this is true even if you use WSL).

      In the past, some die-hard Windows users have made it about half way through the quarter before giving up and converting to a Linux